zumasys/docs/site/rover/release-notes/web/1-0-34/README.md

       > Note: Currently only supported by select ERPs, requires Register Mode.
     - Payment Overage can now have a default value
       > Note: Currently only supported by select ERPs, requires Register Mode.
     - New category filter using tree-based selection.
-Enable using `MRK.CONTROL`
+Select the 'POS Show Category Filter' option in `MRK.CONTROL`
     ![POS Category Filter](./CategoryFilter.png)
     - Ability to show keyword search in parts table.
-Enable using `MRK.CONTROL`
+Select the 'POS Show Keyword Search' option in `MRK.CONTROL`
     - Cost column has been added to the cart view.
 Enable using `MRK.CONTROL`
     - Select Sales Rep during Order Creation.
 Enable using `MRK.CONTROL`
+    - Creating orders now navigates to the orders tab to finalize shipping.
+To change the navigation to the order confirmation page select the 'POS Show Confirmation Page' option in `MRK.CONTROL`
   - **Accounting**
     - A new GL Card which allows viewing, interfacing, and posting Registers and GL Transactions
     ![Accounting GL Card](./accounting-gl-card.gif)